AMAAI-Lab/awesome-MER/README.md

 * Link: https://zenodo.org/records/7011072

 #### Indonesian Song
-* Author:
+* Author: Sams, A.S. and Zahra, A.
-* Description and music styles:
+* Description and music styles: A multimodal dataset consisting of 476 full-length Indonesian pop songs and their corresponding lyrics, focusing on the classification of emotions into positive, neutral, and negative categories.
-* Annotation strategy:
+* Annotation strategy: Crowdsourced annotation via Google Forms, where participants labeled each song based on perceived emotions (positive, neutral, negative) for both audio and lyrics.
-* Annotation:
+* Annotation: Categorical — 3 emotion labels (positive, neutral, negative).
-* Link:
+* Link: Offline

 #### TROMPA-MER
 * Author: